Mixed-Reality-Explorations/Universal-AR-API/README.md

         - Open the app on your phone, then open one of [the Android example images included in this repo.](https://github.com/Mixed-Reality-Explorations/Universal-AR-API/tree/master/Assets/GoogleARCore/Examples/AugmentedImage/Images)
         - Pointing your phone at the image should make a grey block appear in front of the image, as shown below.
         ![Simple demo app](https://i.imgur.com/uvikq22.jpg)

+Once you've gotten the gray box to appear, you should be all set to start developing!

 ## Usage
 1. Download the repo.